 - 1/4 tsp Mustard seeds - rai/ kadugu

 - 1/4 tsp Cumin seeds - /jeera/ jeeragam

 - a pinch Fenugreek seeds - / methi/ menthiyam

 - a few curry leaves

-- Pressure cook the potato, peel and dice into pieces about an inch in length.
+- Pressure cook the potato, peel and dice into cubes about an inch in length.
 Pressure cook the dal with a pinch of turmeric, till soft.
 I usually place the potatoes in the cooker with the dal, in a separate bowl.

-- Grind the coconut, green chillies, cumin seeds, ginger, pepper corns and just 2 curry leaves with enough water to make a smooth thick paste.
+- Grind the grated coconut, sliced green chili, cumin seeds, peeled sliced ginger, pepper corns and just 2 curry leaves with enough water to make a smooth thick paste.
 The coconut should be ground well.

 - Boil the cabbage and peas in a pan with water just covering the surface, and a pinch of turmeric, just sufficient to cook the cabbage, till almost done.

 - Serve hot with chapatis.
 Goes well with rice and rasam or vathalkuzhambu (spicy tamarind soup)